V4Fire/Client/src/components/super/i-block/base/README.md

 #### meta

 A link to the component metaobject.
-This object contains all information of the component properties, methods and other stuff.
+This object contains all information of the component properties, methods, etc.
-It's used to create a "real" component by the used render engine.

 ```typescript
 import iBlock, { component } from 'components/super/i-block/i-block';